Rebacca-bb/DNS_simulation/README.md

 # DNS_simulation
-Implement a simple DNS system
++ Implement a simple DNS system
++ You can run the system with the guidance of report.